phil-taylor-sj/FlowStim/README.md

 ### The Physics

-The Finite-Volume Method is a mesh based approach to solving the momentum-conservation equationz for fluid flow.
-The domain is divided into a number of control volumes (Cells), which are connected through adjoining Faces.
+## Governing Equations

+The momentum-conservation (Navier-Stokes) equations are the most critical governing equations in fluid mechanics.
+They relate the Advaction, Diffusion, Pressure and Source terms together.
+Although they cannot be solved directly, there are a wide array of numerical methods for discretising the euqations such that they can be solved iteratively.
+Collectively, these methods form the field fo Computational Fluid Mechanics.

 <p align="center">
 	<img src="https://www.quantamagazine.org/wp-content/uploads/2018/01/Navier-StokesEquation_560.jpg" alt="Logo" width="600"/>
 </p>
 *Image source: [Quanta](https://www.quantamagazine.org/what-makes-the-hardest-equations-in-physics-so-difficult-20180116/)*

+## Finite-Volume Method

+The Finite-Volume Method is a mesh based approach to solving the momentum-conservation equationz for fluid flow.
+The domain is divided into a number of control volumes (Cells), which are connected through adjoining Faces.

 ### Installation